Odaiba: Transport

 The Tokyo Cruise Ship is a water bus operator in Tokyo that offers services including public lines as well as event cruises and chartered ships.
 Such as from Asakusa → Odaiba Seaside Park → Toyosu → Asakusa.

 Cultural references

 Odaiba, the Rainbow Bridge, and other parts of the surrounding area are a major setting of the Digimon Adventure franchise.
 The area is noted in many major areas of the plot.

-Odaiba serves as the main setting for the multimedia project Love Live!
-Nijigasaki High School Idol Club, in which the Tokyo Big Sight building serves as the Nijigasaki High School ((虹ヶ咲学園, Nijigasaki Gakuen).
-Diver City, Sega Joypolis and the Rainbow Bridge can be seen as settings in the animation.
+The island is the main location of the multimedia project Love Live!
+Nijigasaki High School Idol Club.
+The titular high school is based on Tokyo Big Sight, while landmarks like Diver City, Sega Joypolis, and the Rainbow Bridge are also depicted in the anime.
+The Gundam statue at Diver City is featured as well since both franchises are produced by Sunrise.

 Odaiba may be referenced in the game Slow Damage by NITRO CHiRAL.
 The plot takes place in a city called Shinkoumi, referenced to previously being part of the Tokyo Waterfront.